Access and use data in teaching

 • Identify individual students' contributions to discussion forums.

-• Send emails to students based on what you discover.
+• Send emails to students.

 1. From the Subject Overview widget, click Class Engagement.